idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/nafems_t3_verif.md

-A NAFEMS one-dimensional transient heat conduction problem [!citep](nafems_std_bench) was created and run using the heat conduction module in MOOSE.
+A NAFEMS one-dimensional transient heat conduction problem [!citep](nafems_std_bench) was created and run using the heat transfer module in MOOSE.
 A description of the problem and a summary of the results follows.

 ### Model